 What Does A Motorcycle Accident Victim Have To Prove in Chicago?

-To recover compensation after a motorcycle accident, a victim must prove the following elements:
+To recover compensation after a motorcycle accident in Chicago, a victim must prove the following elements:

 - Duty of care.
 All Illinois, including Chicago, drivers owe a duty to other drivers to operate their vehicles safely and responsibly.

 - Breach.
 A breach occurs when, by some act or omission, the at-fault driver violates the duty of care.
 In other words, the victim has to show the offending driver was negligent.
 Examples include speeding and other actions mentioned above.

 - Causation.
 Causation means simply the at-fault driver’s negligence actually caused injury to the motorcyclist.
 If some other intervening cause was responsible, it will be more difficult to prove this.

 - Damages.
 Lastly, the injured Chicago motorcyclist must suffer damages for which he or she may be compensated.

 What Kinds Of Damages Can A Victim Claim in Chicago?

 In most Chicago motorcycle accident cases, damages are divided into economic and non-economic categories.
 Economic damages can objectively be calculated and include the following:

 - Prescription drug medications, which in some cases can be significant